Chromebooks and BYOD

 Please note that the devices should be kept in a slip case when not in use under the terms of the insurance policy.

 What do I do if I have a problem with my Chromebook?

 If you have sourced the Chromebook yourself, you will need to resolve any warranty or insurance issues yourself.
 Any problems with school-sourced Chromebooks should be reported to Edde who will provide the appropriate support and where necessary arrange for any repairs.

 How long will it take for a repair to be completed, if we sourced our Chromebook through the school?

 Repair times can vary depending on the fault.
 Warranty repairs are posted to the manufacturer so they can complete their testing and repairs.
 If the problem isn’t covered under the warranty, it will be sent to the insurance company repair centre.
 A simple repair may be back with you within a week or a more complicated repair could be slightly longer.
-The School’s Google Gurus and IT department will be able to provide help and advice on any Chromebook issues.
+The IT department will be able to provide help and advice on any Chromebook issues.
 We will also provide students with a temporary loan should a device need to go in for repair.

 Will examinations still be handwritten?

 Yes.
 We are not expecting students to use their devices in all lessons.
 We are very aware that there needs to be a balance for a number of reasons, including that examinations will continue to be handwritten.
 We encourage devices to be used as a tool to supplement and add to the curriculum being taught.

 Is there a case to be made for too much 'screen time'?